kurtosis-tech/kurtosis/README.md

 ----

-[Kurtosis](https://www.kurtosis.com) is a distributed application development platform.
+[Kurtosis](https://www.kurtosis.com) is a development platform for distributed applications that aims to provide a consistent experience across all stages of distributed app software delivery.

 Use cases for Kurtosis include:

-- Running a distributed app locally, without knowing how to set up the distributed app
+- Running a third-party distributed app, without knowing how to set it up
 - Local prototyping & development on distributed apps
 - Writing integration and end-to-end distributed app tests (e.g. happy path & sad path tests, load tests, performance tests, etc.)
 - Running integration/E2E distributed app tests